-My favorite season in Trakai is Autumn, because at that time it’s less crowded and all restaurants and cafes are still working.
-Also, the leafs are so colorful and it makes your photos even more pretty.
+My favorite season in Trakai is Autumn because at that time it’s less crowded and all restaurants and cafes are still working.
+Also, the leaves are so colorful and it makes your photos even more pretty.

 On Summer don’t forget to take your swimsuit, because what can be better to take a swim on a hot Summer day?

 On Winter, the view will be super beautiful, but the weather usually is freezing cold.
 If you don’t mind the weather then walking on a frozen lake in front of the castle is pretty amazing.
 I would skip the early Spring because it will be grey and muddy, well personally I am not a fan of it.

 How to get there?

 The most comfortable way to get to Trakai is by train from Vilnius railway station.
 It will take about 30 minutes and the price is only 1.8 Eur.
 Also, you can choose to go by bus, because they go more often, but usually the trip is longer and the buses are more crowded.

 Don’t forget to take the most comfortable shoes, because the castle is 2.5km from the station so be prepared to walk.
 If you will go along the lake the view will be better, but the road is longer if you choose to follow the main street of the town it will be quicker.
 It is impossible to get lost because there are signs everywhere from the railway to the castle.

 If you choose to through the town then you’ll notice adorable, wooden architecture of Karaim and Tartar (Turkic ethnic groups) who were living in this part of Lithuania in the 14th -15th centuries.
 What happened why these communities are in Lithuania?